AlecNesatColak/VG-Studio-Productions/README.md

 git add <resolved-files>
 git commit -m "Resolved merge conflicts"

-# Push the New Branch to the Remote Repository
+# To see current branch (local and remote):
-git push origin <branch-name>
+git branch

 # To see all branches (local and remote):
 git branch -a